moinism/chotadb/README.md

 #### Why over localStorage?

-`localStorage` is massively supported in browsers and devices currently being used and has a storage capacity [ranging from 2MB to 10MB](http://www.html5rocks.com/en/tutorials/offline/quota-research/).
+`localStorage` is massively supported in browsers and devices currently being used and has a storage capacity <a href="http://www.html5rocks.com/en/tutorials/offline/quota-research/" target="_blank">ranging from 2MB to 10MB</a>.
 So why not use it in more powerful way!

 ### Why use it?